-Disasters change the landscape in numerous ways, and only a portion of the changes are immediately evident.
-That’s especially so when it comes to public health.
-Public health encompasses efforts to protect and improve the health of communities as a whole, including the promotion of healthy lifestyles, research into the prevention of injury and disease, and education.
-The healthier the community and the more resources it has before disaster strikes, the greater resilience that community will show.
+Disasters change the landscape in numerous ways and only a portion of the changes are immediately evident.
+This is especially true when it comes to public health, which encompasses efforts to protect and improve the health of communities as a whole.
+This includes the promotion of healthy lifestyles, research into the prevention of injury, disease and education.
+The healthier the community, and the more resources it has before disaster strikes, the greater resilience that community will show.

 - Disaster-related health needs typically do not show up immediately.
 Some health concerns will not appear until much later, especially in terms of mental health.
-Consider the challenges of survival after livelihoods have been lost, such as the loss of livestock, which represents years of accumulated family wealth.
-Also of concern: ongoing issues following the death of the head of a household.
+Consider the challenges of survival after livelihoods have been lost, such as the loss of livestock representing years of accumulated family wealth or ongoing issues following the death of the head of a household.

 - Damage to health care facilities—and diagnostic equipment—can have long-reaching consequences.
-So, too, can damage to infrastructure such as roads and bridges, keeping people from being able to connect to services they need.
+So, too, can damage to infrastructure such as roads and bridges that prevents people from being able to connect to services they need.
 In addition, losses that affect the personal lives of healthcare workers also affect the ability of health facilities to provide services.

 - Often, post-disaster outbreaks of disease are associated with population displacement.
-Widespread disasters such as hurricanes, famine, or floods can result in large groups of people being evacuated.
-But disease tends to spread in overcrowded areas without proper access to healthcare services.
-In resource-poor areas, already decreased nutritional status and lack of vaccinations can contribute to the problem.
-Sometimes this can mean outbreaks of diarrhea, but other times, it could be respiratory infections or conjunctivitis with so many in close quarters.
+Widespread disasters such as hurricanes, famine or floods can result in large groups of people being evacuated to crowded facilities.
+Since disease tends to spread in overcrowded areas, without proper access to health care services, the evacuation conditions themselves can contribute to disease transmission.
+In resource-poor areas, already decreased nutritional status and lack of vaccinations can also contribute to the problem.
+Sometimes this can mean outbreaks of diarrhea, but other times, it could be respiratory infections or conjunctivitis with so many people in close quarters.

 - Disasters can exacerbate reproductive health needs.
-Along with damage to facilities, equipment, medications, and other infrastructure, access to services could decrease.
-Other concerns can take higher priority.
-In addition, periods of high stress, overcrowding in temporary relief situations, and challenges related to hygiene could increase the chance of sexually transmitted diseases and gender-based violence.
-And yet, pregnancies and deliveries continue, even with diminished facilities and a decrease in the number of skilled healthcare workers.
+Along with damage to facilities, equipment, medications and other infrastructure, access to services could be decreased.
+Frequently, other concerns can take higher priority.
+In addition, periods of high stress, overcrowding in temporary relief situations and hygiene-related challenges could increase the chance of sexually-transmitted diseases and gender-based violence.

 - There is no health without mental health.
-The Center for Disaster Philanthropy has prepared an issue insight on Mental Health Needs During and After Disaster.
+The Center for Disaster Philanthropy has prepared an issue insight on Mental Health and Trauma needs during and after a disaster.

 Opportunities for reducing the health impact of disasters abound.
 Interested donors could:

 - Support local efforts to bolster critical services and build community resilience.
 On a larger scale, strengthen water treatment and sewer facilities to better withstand disasters.
-On a smaller but equally as important scale, fund efforts to improve healthcare equipment, support hygiene programs, and ensure plans for mental health access are in place.
+On a smaller, but equally important, scale, fund efforts to improve health care equipment, support hygiene programs and ensure plans for mental health access are in place.

 - Fund risk reduction activities such as vulnerability assessments for potentially disaster-prone areas and impact mitigation.
 Fund the creation of rapid needs assessments to collect reliable data about the needs of affected communities after disasters occur.
-In addition, identify marginalized and vulnerable populations that suffer the most in disasters, assessing their unique needs.
-In terms of mitigating impact, include the creation of public health communications that are reliable, consistent, and culturally relevant.
+In addition, identify marginalized and vulnerable populations that suffer the most in disasters and assess their unique needs.
+In terms of mitigating impact, include the creation of public health communications that are reliable, accessible, consistent and culturally relevant.

 - Fund training for healthcare providers to identify and strengthen the most vulnerable populations.
 Recognize that different populations may be more vulnerable to different disasters.

-- Fund the transfer to electronic medical records in higher-income areas.
-These are less easily “lost” following a disaster.
+- Fund the transfer of paper files to electronic medical records.
+These are less likely to be destroyed during a disaster or lost or misplaced following a disaster.

 - Support research into the ongoing effects of disasters on populations, as well as effective ways to build coping capacities among individuals and communities.
-Also worth study: methods of promoting early recovery and mitigation of the impact of future disasters.
+This research should focus on the differential impacts on vulnerable populations.

 - Pan American Health Organization: Natural Disasters: Protecting the Public’s Health